 “Dr. ManHattan(a.k.a.
 Jon Osterman), on the other hand, breaks all the other laws, those of the universe.
 He sees space-time synchronically, across the layers of events, all things and places simultaneously.
 And he is able to do pretty much anything he wills with matter.
-Yet, even with all this power, he at first chooses only to act according to one government’s whims and, later only according to his own.”(Dietrich 122), the history was, Dr. Manhattan regarded as the unstoppable weapon during cold-war; the United States won the Vietnam War because Dr. Manhattan could single handedly disintegrate the enemies on the battlefield; it is irony that at first Jon was forced to study nuclear physics, because his dad discovered the atomic bomb destroyed Hiroshima, then later he was forced to be weapon; Dietrich described him to be the unstoppable monster, whose will was to help his country.
-Due to his service for the country, Jon viewed as the good hero, along with the comedian, who also served during Vietnam War with the motivation that he enjoyed killing; however the other heroes in the story were regarded as the villains of the country, and eventually they were forced to be banned from the “heroic” activities.
-It is an irony that immersive killing was regarded as the morally well-standing action according to Gibbon and Moore, but crime fighting or any inner city heroic activities were viewed as destructive; the ending of “Watchmen” had also point out such irony, where the evil actions is categorized as socially acceptable, which gives the impression society sculpt the morality of any behaviors.
+Yet, even with all this power, he at first chooses only to act according to one government’s whims and, later only according to his own.”(Dietrich 122), the history was, Dr. Manhattan regarded as the unstoppable weapon during cold-war; the United States won the Vietnam War because Dr. Manhattan could single handedly disintegrate the enemies on the battlefield.
+It is ironic that at first Jon was forced to study nuclear physics because his dad discovered the atomic bomb destroyed Hiroshima, then later he was forced to be an ammunition again his enemy.
+Dietrich described him to be the unstoppable monster, whose will was to help his country.
+Due to his services for the country, Jon was viewed as a benevolent, along with the comedian, who also served during Vietnam War with the motivation that he enjoyed killing.
+However the other heroes in the story were regarded as the villains of the country, and eventually they were forced to be banned from “heroic” activities.
+It is an irony that immersive killing was regarded as the morally well-standing action according to Gibbon and Moore, but crime fighting or any inner city heroic activities were viewed as destructive; the ending of “Watchmen” had also point out such irony, where evil actions is categorized as socially acceptable, which gives the impression that society sculpts the morality of any behaviors.

-As the story “Watchmen” progress halfway through, Dr. Manhattan was accused of “spreading cancer” to anyone who he had contacted with, because the media assumed him being highly radio-active; under the high influence of the pressed, Dr. Manhattan snapped, and transported a full room of press reporters outside of the interview stadium, during the process he accidentally killed several people, due to heart attack.
-Eventually Dr. Manhattan abandoned himself to Mars, because he saw minimal connection with the humanity.
+As the story “Watchmen” progress halfway through, Dr. Manhattan was accused of “spreading cancer” to anyone who he had contacted with, because the media assumed him being highly radio-active; under the high influence of the pressed, Dr. Manhattan snapped, and transported a full room of press reporters outside of the interview stadium, during the process he accidentally killed several people, due to a heart attack.
+Eventually Dr. Manhattan left for Mars because he saw minimal connection with humanity.
 During his exile, flash backs of the past and the future were simultaneously connected.
 “After his transformation, Jon, like God, experiences every minute of time simultaneously.
-In 1959, he knows that will happen in 1969 because he is already there; he knows about JFK’s assassination at his rebirth because he was already experiencing it, unable to change the course of history.”
-This passage had proven the determinism view Gibbon and Moore trying to point out, it was terrified that such godly character would not change the course of future or history because he recognized the principle of determinism.
-In a way it’s irony that he recognized, it was his purpose to drop the career of being a watch maker into the field of nuclear physics, and the experiment accident was also pre-destiny.
-Every single actions or decisions that made upon him were determine, where he has no freedom to change or manipulate it.
+In 1959, he knows what will happen in 1969 because he is already there; he knows about JFK’s assassination at his rebirth because he was already experiencing it, unable to change the course of history.”
+This passage had proven the deterministic view Gibbon and Moore were trying to point out, it was terrified that such Godly character would not change the course of future or history because he recognized the principle of determinism.
+In a way it’s ironic that he recognized, it was his purpose to drop the career of being a watch maker into the field of nuclear physics, and the experiment accident was also pre-destiny.
+Every single actions or decisions that were made were predetermined where he had no freedom to change or manipulate it.

-Jon is the ultimate victim of social selection, because the society sculpted him into the character Dr. Manhattan, ever since the atomic bomb was dropped in Hiroshima; the society forced decisions onto Jon again and again to ensure that he would eventual take on the Dr. Manhattan’s role.
-The Dr. Manhattan character relates to human’s daily life, where decisions are made, not because we want to, but because the society has told us to reinforce our pre-determined decisions.
+Jon is the ultimate victim of social selection, because society sculpted him into the character Dr. Manhattan, ever since the atomic bomb was dropped in Hiroshima.
+Society forced decisions onto Jon again and again to ensure that he would eventually take on the Dr. Manhattan’s role.
+The Dr. Manhattan’s character relates to human’s daily life, where decisions are made, not because we want to, but because our society has already paved a predetermined path for us.